Eiffel Tower reopens, ending 104-day coronavirus shutdown

 “It’s very special, very special because it’s only the Paris people," said Annelies Bouwhuis, a 43-year-old visitor from the Netherlands.
 “We’ve seen a lot Paris people enjoying their city, enjoying their parks without all the tourists."

-Lifts that usually whisk visitors up the 324-meter (1,063-feet) tall wrought-iron Eiffel Tower remain closed, so for now people have to take the stairs.
+Lifts that usually whisk visitors up the 324-meter (1,063-foot) tall wrought-iron Eiffel Tower remain closed, so for now people have to take the stairs.

 Of the tower's three decks, only the first two reopened.
-Those who made the climb Thursday were rewarded with far-away views and a light breeze in scorching summer weather.
+Those who climbed the 674 steps Thursday were rewarded with far-away views and a light breeze in scorching summer weather.
+Masks are obligatory for all visitors ages 11 and up.

 “I booked the first slot because afterward it will be very hot,” said Sabine Peaufils, a 57-year-old Parisian.
 “This is a real pleasure.”